imranismail/metalogger-rb/README.md

 # Metalogger

-Inspired by Elixir's Logger.metadata and Go's contextual logger.
-Heavily inspired by Timber's work on a contextual logger for Ruby and ActiveSupport tagged logger.
+The idea is inspired by Elixir's Logger.metadata and Go's contextual logger.
+The code is heavily inspired by Timber's and ActiveSupport tagged logger for the idea on using Thread.current[] to store fragments of data.

 ## Installation